 siGENOME siRNA reagents are globally recognized and trusted for highly effective performance in RNAi screening applications.
 Our expertise in siRNA design, experimental optimization, and siRNA screening strategies provide end-to-end support of your screening efforts.

-- Guaranteed target knockdown (see Specifications tab)
+- Guaranteed target knockdown (see Guarantee tab)

 - Antisense strand loading into RISC ensured by thermodynamic analysis and selective application of a sense strand-blocking modification (ON-TARGET)